connext/documentation/docs/faq.md

 See the deployed addresses for assets at [Deployed Contract Addresses](./developers/testing-against-testnet#deployed-contract-addresses).

-## What does it mean when referring to "canonical", "representation", and "adopted" assets?
+## What do "canonical", "representation", "adopted", and "local" assets mean?

 <img src="/img/faq/assets.png" alt="drawing" width="1000"/>